rbauer420/DataEntryPortal/README.md

 [Step 3: Population(s) Served]
-Users will be asked to enter numbers of people served based on target populations for the intervention entered in Step 1.
+Users will be asked to enter whole numbers of people served based on target populations for the intervention entered in Step 1.

 Target populations include:
     People under 18 years old